l0llo/l0llo.github.io/index.md

   + Reinforcement Learning for optimizing Hedging Strategies. these projects are also the subject of my PhD at Politecnico di Milano.

-- Computer Scientist at Argotec (2017 - 2018)
+- Computer Scientist at Argotec (2017 - 2018):
-Research and Development of AI applications for small satellites.
+I have worked for the Research and Development of AI applications for small satellites.
 These kind of spacecrafts are rapidly spreading because they are easier to be launched, have a lower cost and can be reconfigured.
 However they still lack autonomy and strongly depend on Ground for many of their activities.
 AI could enable a greater autonomy in small satellites, but constraints on